CX-Box/cxbox-doc/docs/navigation/tabs/standard/basicdevelop/tabfordevelop.md

 These rules are designed to maintain a coherent and functional tab navigation system, ensuring that users always have a meaningful view and can navigate effectively.

-* **Unique view name**: Each tab must have a distinct name.
+* **Unique view name**: Each tab must have a unique name.
 This helps in tracking and restoring the highlighting of tabs when drilling down through different levels.
   ![uniqueviewname.png](uniqueviewname.png)

 * **No empty arrays**: You cannot have a level where the array is empty.
 This ensures that there is always a view to render when drilling down or navigating through tabs.